How to use indicators in cBots¶

 |

-After we finish coding the cBot, we can build it and switch to the 'Backtesting' tab to see how it performs on historical data.
-To learn more about backtesting, click here.
+After we finish coding the cBot, we can build it and switch to the Backtesting tab to see how it performs on historical data.
+Click here to learn more about backtesting.

-We can also attach the Relative Strength Indicator to the current chart to see whether the trades executed by the bot match the intended entry points.
+We can also attach the RSI indicator to the current chart to see whether the trades executed by the cBot match the intended entry points.